ODIM-Project/ODIM/docs/README.md

 - One or more plugins

   The plugins abstract, translate, and expose southbound resource information to the resource aggregator through RESTful APIs.
 Resource Aggregator for ODIM supports:
-    - Generic Redfish (GRF) plugin for ODIM: Plugin that can be used for any Redfish-compliant device
+    - Generic Redfish (GRF) plugin for ODIM—Plugin that can be used for any Redfish-compliant device
-    - Plugin for unmanaged racks (URP): Plugin that acts as a resource manager for unmanaged racks
+    - Plugin for unmanaged racks (URP)—Plugin that acts as a resource manager for unmanaged racks
-    - Integration of additional third-party plugins: Dell, Lenovo and Cisco ACI plugins
+    - Integration of additional third-party plugins—Dell, Lenovo and Cisco ACI plugins

 This guide provides reference information for the northbound APIs exposed by the resource aggregator.
 These APIs are designed as per DMTF's [Redfish® Scalable Platforms API (Redfish) specification 1.14.0](https://www.dmtf.org/sites/default/files/standards/documents/DSP0266_1.14.0.pdf) and are Redfish-compliant.